croyfish2/exercises/grouping/README.md

 # Grouping Application

-Grouping Application is a lightweight Ruby app to identify possible duplicate rows in csv files representing user data.
+Grouping Application is a lightweight Ruby app that can be used to identify possible duplicate rows in csv files representing user data.

 ## Features